gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 8 Define Lustre Attributes

-fter creating the template, we need to fill information for this lustre filesystem.
+After creating the template, we need to fill information for this lustre filesystem.
-To do so, go to the NOAA PW website, and click "Lustre" on the left side panel as indicated by red arrow 1.
+To do so, go to the NOAA PW website, and click "Lustre" on the left side panel as indicated by red arrow 1 as in Figure 8.
 Then select the filesystem defined above by `Resource name`, as shown in the red box.
 Here, the user can delete this resource if not needed by clicking the trash can (indicated by red-arrow 2).